opili-washington/alx-intermediate-frontend/README.md

 # Semantic HTML: Best Practices for Accessibility and SEO

 ## About the Project
 This project, Semantic HTML,  focuses on building a solid foundation in Semantic HTML while emphasizing accessibility, SEO optimization, and the implementation of ARIA roles for enhanced usability.
-Through incremental tasks, learners will structure and enhance a web page to make it not only visually structured but also optimized for screen readers and search engines.
-By the end of the project, learners will understand the importance of semantic elements and accessibility features in modern web development.
+Through incremental tasks, one will structure and enhance a web page to make it not only visually structured but also optimized for screen readers and search engines.
+This project will  make you understand the importance of semantic elements and accessibility features in modern web development.

 ## Project's Objectives
 1. Master Semantic HTML: To structure web pages using semantic elements such as <header>, <main>, <article>, <section>, and <footer> for better content organization and accessibility.